 Instructions to Author

 Manuscripts should be written in the English language (using American spelling).
-They should be typed using Goudy Old Style fonts (please refere to Template), 1.0 spaced using 2.5 cm wide margins all around.
-The text is arranged as follows:
+They should be typed using Goudy Old Style fonts, 1.5 spaced using 2.5 cm wide margins all around.

 - Title page